As Artificial Intelligence (AI) regulation develops, businesses entering AI contracts must confront legal and ethical considerations head on.

 Technology giant Amazon is one company that has learnt the dangers of biased data the hard way.

 In 2014, Amazon developed a resumé selection tool.
 The tool assigned job applicants a rating based on resumés and was fed 10 years’ worth of applicant information.
 As men have historically dominated the technology industry, the tool assigned higher ratings to men’s resumés compared with women’s resumés.
-Words like “women” resulted in a lower score, as well as verbs more often used by men, like “executed”.
+Words like “women” resulted in a lower score.
+Verbs more often used by men, like “executed” resulted in a higher score.

 In another case, Amazon released same-day delivery in certain American cities.
 The service was made available to neighbourhoods with high numbers of Amazon users.
 Consequently, predominantly non-white neighbourhoods were essentially excluded, resulting in indirect racial discrimination.